What to Ask a Contractor Before a Renovation

 - What’s your preferred contact method?
 Some contractors prefer phone, while others will text or email.
 Clarify what the contractor prefers ahead of time.

 - Who is my point person?
-The contractor should be able to give you a single point person to communicate with, which can help avoid miscommunication and confusion.
+The contractor should be able to give you a single point person with whom to communicate, which can help avoid miscommunication and confusion.

 - How often should I expect updates?
 Some contractors communicate more often than others.
 Clarifying update frequency will help give you an idea of what to expect and whether the contractor’s communication frequency aligns with your expectations.